Ada-Developers-Academy/daily-curriculum/week11/weekly_overview.md

 # Week 11

-In week 11 we will be to learn to consume and create a server-side web API.
+In week 11 we will be learning to consume and create a server-side web API.
 This week will include a project where the students will create a RESTful web API from a public or private data source.

 ## Goals
 - Identify when to use an external web API